IvanDeBoi/ivandeboi.github.io/README.md

 ## Network on Gaussian Processes
 In December 2019 we launched an interdisciplinary interest group regarding the possibilities and the challenges of Gaussian Processes.
 The objective was (and still is) the organic expansion of a platform for discussions and sharing of ideas on theoretical contributions and practical applications, creating a fertile soil for future cooperation and project proposals.
-We have had the pleasure to welcome various speakers such as professor Søren Hauberg (Technical University of Denmark), professor Stephen Roberts (Oxford University), professor Carl Henrik Ek (Cambridge University) and many more.
+We have had the pleasure to welcome various speakers such as professor SÃ¸ren Hauberg (Technical University of Denmark), professor Stephen Roberts (Oxford University), professor Carl Henrik Ek (Cambridge University) and many more.
 Find all of them [here](https://www.invilab.be/research/network-on-gaussian-processes/).
 Do not hesitate to contact me if you want to get involved.

 ## Member of
 - 25 - ongoing, Member of COST Action Extended Reality Neurorehabilitation of Spatial Neglect and Related Disorders After Brain Injury (neuroXRehab), WG2 Assessment of spatial neglect and related disorders and WG3 Treatment of spatial neglect and related disorders, [www.cost.eu/actions/CA22137](www.cost.eu/actions/CA22137)